Types and Categories of Flight Disruption: A Guide

 - Airport operational issues; and

-- Strikes or other labour disruptions at an essential service provider, like an airport or an air navigation service provider.
+- Strikes or other labour disruptions at the carrier itself or an essential service provider, like an airport or an air navigation service provider.

 There is no exhaustive list of events that could cause flight disruptions beyond an airline's control.
 The CTA may need to determine whether a specific situation falls in this category.
 Airlines should document situations leading to disruptions that they believe fall in this category, including unusual weather events.